Resources on the Web

 Offers sections on services and meetings, as well as news and announcements.

 Consumer-friendly database developed by the National Library of Medicine and provided by the National Institutes of Health.
 Provides patients and members of the public easy access to information about the location of clinical trials, their design and purpose, criteria for participation, and additional disease and treatment information.
-Confidential website requires no personal identification of any kind.

 UK-based informational website focused on eye problems and eye care.